akorchyn/near-zk-reputation-poc/README.md

 The idea of the repo was to create a managed reputation snapshot with public keys of ed25519 accounts.
 Given the list, the user could prove for the contract that the user owns one of the keys from the list but doesn't disclose which one.

-The solution might be utilized in governance mechanics, but the compute time, in general, is not usable for general users.
+The solution could be utilized in governance mechanics, but the compute time, in general, is not usable for general users.
 Nevertheless, the project might be useful for other parties even though the repo itself is abandoned for now :)

 As Plonky 2 is quite big and expensive to compute on the chain, I had to re-use gnark verifier for Plonky 2 to convert it to groth16.